Definition of "pastiche": an artistic work that imitates the style of another work or artist....

 What you can expect from us

-As we say in Envato’s Content Policy, our review process focuses on quality and technical issues and is not a copyright clearing service.
+As we say in Envato’s Intellectual Property Policy/a>, our review process focuses on quality and technical issues and is not a copyright clearing service.
 But if during the review process (or after a track is live) we think that there is a potential intellectual property issue with a track, we may reject or disable it.
 This will be entirely our decision.

 Here are some factors that will be relevant if we are considering copyright questions with a track.
 A track might be rejected if, in comparison to a copyrighted track:

 - it has identical or substantially similar melodic phrasings (regardless of key, instrumentation or other elements)

 - it has substantially similar melody, arrangement and rhythms, even if the tempo or key is not the same